hdShang/arxiv-daily/docs/cs-CV/2025-12-23/papers/251220557v1-learning-to-reason-in-4d-dynamic-spatial-understanding-for-vision-la.md

 ---
 layout: default
-title: Learning to Reason in 4D: Dynamic Spatial Understanding for Vision Language Models
+title: "Learning to Reason in 4D: Dynamic Spatial Understanding for Vision Language Models"
 ---

 # Learning to Reason in 4D: Dynamic Spatial Understanding for Vision Language Models